Buildings and Efficiency

 Empty column

 Electric utilities are required to achieve energy savings equivalent to 5% of 2020 total retail electricity sales between 2021-2025.
-The Public Regulation Commission must set savings targets for 2026-2030.
+For 2026-2030, savings must be equal to 5% of total retail kilowatt-hour sales to customers in 2025.

 Gas utilities are not subject to an EERS.